stuomas/stuomaskin/README.md

 3. Go to reddit.com/r/Kodi/about/stylesheet and paste the CSS into the editbox.
 Don't press save just yet
 4. Below the stylesheet edit box, upload the images
 5. Press save!
 6. Go to subreddit settings and set any sidebar text titles to h1 or h2 level adding # or ## in front of it in order to get stylized titles.
+For example ##Rules

 <b>Image sizes</b>